Fermionic symmetry fractionalization in (2+1)D: Proof of when Ypsi respects locality

 \section{Proof of when \texorpdfstring{$\Upsilon_\psi$}{Ypsi} respects locality}

 In Sec.~\ref{sec:LRNatIso}, we showed that $\Upsilon_\psi$ respects locality if and only if there exists some $\zeta_a$ which is a phase for all $a \in \mathcal{C}$, respects the fusion rules, and has $\zeta_\psi = -1$.
 We will prove in this appendix that such a $\zeta_a$ exists if and only if some minimal modular extension $\C$ of $\mathcal{C}$ contains an Abelian fermion parity vortex.
 If some $\C$ contains an Abelian fermion parity vortex, then we further claim that no minimal modular extension of $\mathcal{C}$ contains both $v$-type and $\sigma$-type vortices.
-Our proofs rely heavily on explicit results about boson condensation proven in Ref.~\cite{delmastro2021}, Appendix A; we state their results here without proof.
+Our main tools are explicit results about boson condensation proven in Ref.~\cite{delmastro2021}, Appendix A; we state their results here without proof.
 We prove the (simpler) second statement first to introduce some techniques used in the proof of the first.

 \begin{proposition} If some minimal modular extension $\C$ of $\mathcal{C}$ contains an Abelian fermion parity vortex, then no minimal modular extension of $\mathcal{C}$ contains both $v$-type and $\sigma$-type vortices. \end{proposition}